-The front audio connector (JI) allows you to connect to the line-out and mic-in jacks that are on the FrontX device.
-Using the line-out and mic-in jacks will disable the rear audio's line-out and mic-in functions.
-(The FrontX device, which comes with LANPARTY series products, must be installed into a drive bay of the chassis.)
+The front audio connector (JI) allows you to connect to the line-out and mic-in jacks that are at the front panel of your system.
+Using this connector will disable the rear audio's line-out and mic-in functions.